moonbrv/angular1-example-app/README.md

   - show users data in the table
   - filter users by name, usersname and email
   - sorting table by clicking on column's header and show indicator of sorting order

+What will comming:
+  - form to add new user in modal window
+  - form validation via angular
+  - add special icon in table to remove user
+  - edit user data in modal window